South Africa riots 2021: Report reveals police failures | DW | 07.02.2022

 The riots in July 2021, which left more than 300 people dead, were in response to the jailing of former South African President Jacob Zuma.
 The former South African president had refused to testify about alleged corruption under his leadership.

-The riots place in the KwaZulu-Natal and Gauteng provinces, and last for a little over a week.
+The riots place in the KwaZulu-Natal and Gauteng provinces, and lasted for a little over a week.
 It was the worst violence South Africa had experienced since the end of the apartheid era.

 Widespread looting occurred during the unrest, with key infrastructure targeted by rioters.
 One estimate claimed the riots caused around 50 billion rand ($3.2 billion, €2.8 bilion) in damage.